Wabasha, Minnesota: Education

 Run by Wabasha-Kellogg Independent School District #811, Wabasha-Kellogg is a K-12 school.
-Alternatively, St. Felix Catholic School is a private school offering a Pre K-6 curriculum.
+St. Felix Catholic School is a private school offering a pre-K-6 curriculum.

 Arts and culture

 The National Eagle Center is in Wabasha.
 Wabasha is also home to Minnesota's oldest Episcopal church, Grace Memorial Episcopal Church, which features a Tiffany stained-glass window.

 Transportation

-Amtrak’s Empire Builder, which operates between Seattle/Portland and Chicago, passes through the town on BNSF tracks, but makes no stop.
-The nearest stations are located in Red Wing, 31 mi to the northwest, and Winona, 32 mi to the southeast.
+Amtrak’s Empire Builder, which operates between Seattle/Portland and Chicago, passes through Wabasha on BNSF tracks, but does not stop.
+The nearest stations are in Red Wing, 31 mi northwest, and Winona, 32 mi southeast.